What Personal Trainers Should Know About Liability Insurance

 - If you visit clients' homes to conduct training, you could be working with unfamiliar equipment and in a setting not designed for exercise training.
 Make sure that providing personal training in this manner is covered.

 - Your activities can involve regular physical contact with your clients, sometimes in completely private spaces.
 There is always the chance that your actions can be misconstrued and that a charge of sexual abuse can result.
-But intentional acts are generally excluded from liability coverage.
-Ask your agent if you can add an endorsement to your policy that provides sexual abuse coverage.
+Ask your agent if claims of sexual misconduct are covered.

 As an athletic trainer, you need insurance protection in several areas to fully cover your risks.
 This means you need a comprehensive yet affordable policy that will protect you in the event of a claim against you.